 If you are selling your house, it's even more important to declutter your garage as soon as possible.
 After all, it's good to show to the future owners, that they actually can get a car in the garage.

 - Step 2.
-Use the 4 boxes method, separate everything in different boxes.
+Use the 4 boxes method, separate everything into different boxes.
 Throw away anything broken or spoiled.

 - Step 3.
 Separate and categorise the working tools and just about anything you won’t throw out.
 You don't need more than 2 sets of things.
 If you have any, decide what to do with the extra items.